atlassubbed/atlas-pretty-hrtime/README.md

 ## examples

 The exported function takes a `time` in nanoseconds, an optional precision integer and returns a string.
-The default precision is `3` decimal places, and prints units up to hours.
+The default precision is `3` decimal places, and the maximum unit is hours.

 ```javascript
 const pretty = require("atlas-pretty-time");